REAL ESTATE MARKET REPORT – 2019 vs. 2018

-In the third quarter, properties spent and average of 52 days on the market as opposed to 56 last quarter.
-The amount of inventory countywide is 2.9 months.
+In the third quarter, properties spent and average of 61 days on the market as opposed to 97 in the previous quarter of 2019.
+The amount of inventory countywide is 2.8 months.
 Continuing this trend of more inventory may begin to indicate a more balanced market.

 Our coastal market is a small sampling and numbers tend to fluctuate dramatically from one quarter to the next, and year over year.
-We are currently experiencing a moderate volume of transactions and selling prices are quite strong.
-Sellers can expect their homes to be on the market for a few months and the level of inventory, at 5.2 months, indicates a balanced market.
-Fairly priced homes in good condition are in demand.
+We are currently experiencing a moderate volume of transactions.
+Sellers can expect their homes to be on the market for a few months and the level of inventory, at 13.7 months, indicates a buyer’s market.
+Fairly priced homes in good condition are still in demand.

-The Healdsburg market enjoys a premium price at an average of $1,298,000, which is a decrease from this time last year of 1.4%.
-The volume of sales is strong, and there’s 4.8 months of inventory.
+The Healdsburg market enjoys a premium price at an average of $1,431,000, which is a increase from this time last year of 10.2%.
+The volume of sales has weakened and there’s 7.4 months of inventory.
 Homebuyers in Wine Country are willing to pay a premium price, but are still looking for value.
-If you’re thinking of selling your home it will likely take more than two months to find a buyer.
+If you’re thinking of selling your home it may take more than three months to find a buyer.

 View Live Market Data